 - Directional trade bias data (buy vs. sell) across asset classes

-- Lot size heatmaps to identify overexposure or risk clusters
+- Cross-broker account size & lot size heatmaps to identify overexposure or risk clusters

 - API and dashboard access for your growth, content, and product teams